dzlab/dzlab.github.io/_posts/2023-10-01-gcp_serverless_rag-i.md

 ```

 ### PubSub
-Within Pub/Sub, a topic is a named resource that represents a feed of messages.
-You must create a topic before you can publish or subscribe to it.
+Once documents are uploaded to Cloud Storage, we want a notification event to be created and queued in a PubSub topic.

-This document describes how to create a Pub/Sub topic.
-To create a topic you can use the Google Cloud console, the Google CLI, the client library, or the Pub/Sub API.
+Let's create a PubSub topic with the Google CLI.

 ```shell
 TOPIC = "documents-upload-topic"